-however Sleep mode is cancelled with a Reset and all system register will be reinitialized at this point. (the circuit is in Reset State. and pull-downs, if previously turned on.
-After any reset the serial interface parameters are reset to : Slave mode, Start and Status = 0, LSB first, negative edge shift , PA[3:0] tri-state.
+During circuit initialisation, all Control registers are reset by Power On Reset and therefore all pull-ups are off and all pull-downs are on.
+During Sleep mode, the circuit is in Reset State.
+However the Reset State does not reset the Control registers, RAM and pull-downs, if previously turned on.
+After any reset the serial interface parameters are reset to: Slave mode, Start and Status = 0, LSB first, negative edge shift, PA[3:0] tri-state.